Volbeat: Recent works (2016–present)

 On 2 June 2021, the band released two singles, "Wait a Minute My Girl" and "Dagen Før", the latter featuring Alphabeat's Stine Bramsen.
 "Wait a Minute My Girl" earned the band their ninth No. 1 on Billboard's Mainstream Rock Airplay chart dated for 21 August 2021.
 The band is now tied for the 10th-most No. 1s in the chart's 40-year history.
 The band contributed a cover of the Metallica song "Don't Tread on Me" to the charity tribute album The Metallica Blacklist, released in September 2021.
-On 23 September 2021, the band released a new song "Shotgun Blues".
-Along with the release, the band confirmed the release of their eighth studio album Servant of the Mind for 3 December 2021.
-In September 2021, the band announced a 2022 co-headline with Ghost.
-On 28 October 2021, the band released the fourth single from their new album, "Becoming".
-On 11 November 2021, the band released a music video for the song "Shotgun Blues".
+Ahead of their upcoming eight studio album, the band released the singles "Shotgun Blues" on 23 September 2021, and "Becoming" on 28 October 2021.
+The album, Servant of the Mind, was released on 3 December 2021.

-On 28 January 2022, it was announced that the band's drummer, Jon Larsen, tested positive for COVID-19.
-As a result, the band had to cancel one show.
-The band also announced that they would continue with their tour with Ghost, and the former drummer of Slayer, Jon Dette would fill in as a touring drummer until Larsen's return.

-On 13 April 2022, the band released a music video for the song "Temple Of Ekur".
+In early 2022 Volbeat co-headlined a tour with Ghost.
+When the band's drummer, Jon Larsen, was tested positive for COVID-19 in January 2022, the band had to cancel one show but continued the tour, with Slayer's former drummer, Jon Dette, filling in as a touring drummer until Larsen's return.
+On 13 April 2022, the band released a music video for the song "Temple of Ekur".

+On 5 June 2023, Volbeat parted ways with lead guitarist Rob Caggiano.
+For the band's Summer 2023 tour, the lead guitarist position was filled by Flemming C. Lund of The Arcane Order.

+In 2024, the band members spent time at home and also worked on a new album, scheduled for release in 2025.
+Michael Poulsen also went on tour with his new death metal band, Asinhell.

+2025 saw the release of the singles "By a Monster’s Hand" (6 March), "In the Barn of the Goat Giving Birth to Satan's Spawn in a Dying World of Doom" (4 April), "Time Will Heal" (16 May) ahead of their ninth studio album, God of Angels Trust, released on 6 June 2025.